Icinga/get-started-docs/doc/11-websetup.md

 **1. Welcome**

-Here is the output of the command `icingacli setup token show` requiered.
+The output of the command `icingacli setup token show` is required here.

 ![Welcome](img/web/00-welcome-to-webconfiguration.png)

 **2. Modules**

-If you already installed the Director you can choose it, no other changes are needed.
+If you already have installed the Icinga Director you can choose it, no other changes are needed.

 ![Modules](img/web/01-choose-modules.png)

 **3. Requirements**

-There should be all avaible, apart from 'PHP Module: Imagick', but that's expected.
+All should be avaible, apart from 'PHP Module: Imagick', but that's expected.

 ![Requirements](img/web/02-requirements.png)